-Like most TASB employees, workers’ compensation adjusters care deeply about members.
+Workers’ compensation adjusters care deeply about members.
 Each year, they help more than 10,000 injured employees navigate through every step of the claim and recovery process so that they can return to work quicker and feeling better.
 They rely on an in-house team of licensed review agents, registered nurses, and a board-certified physician to provide expert guidance on complicated claims.
 With more than 250 years of combined medical experience, this utilization review team ensures injured employees receive care appropriate to their injury or occupational illness.

 While there are countless examples of workers’ compensation team members positively impacting the lives of our members, one recent example is the difference Workers’ Compensation Adjuster Stephanie Carby made helping an injured police officer at Austin Community College get the treatment and support he needed.

 “She cared about me, and so did her boss and her boss’ boss.
 That just shows how awesome [TASB] has been…I can’t believe how lucky I am to have people in my corner,” Austin Community College Police Officer Chris Hernandez said.

 The hard work and dedication of the workers’ compensation team has not gone unnoticed.
 For seven consecutive times, the program has been recognized as a High Tier performer by the Texas Department of Insurance for top speed and efficiency in operations.

 The Fund belongs to the Political Subdivision Workers’ Compensation Alliance, a medical provider network consisting of five risk pools.
 The Fund’s partnership with the Alliance helps ensure that workers receive timely medical care from qualified health care providers who share common goals—providing quality care, treating according to nationally recognized treatment guidelines, and returning injured employees to work.